-A limit on the height of new houses will ensure that the views of the Conservation Area are not blocked for residents and tourists alike.
+4.1.3 A limit on the height of new houses and the specific provision in the Policy will ensure that Area of Outstanding Natural Beauty views and Conservation Area views are not blocked for residents and visitors alike.
 It will also preserve the views of our heritage assets, such as St Mary's Church Brancaster and St Mary's Church Burnham Deepdale.